tinymce/tinymce-docs/general-configuration-guide/filter-content.md

 * dt, dd
 * samp

-Some built-in formats `fontsize`, `fontname`, `forecolor`, `hilitecolor` use the variable `%value`.
-This variable gets replaced with the user selected value.
-For example, the value for the `fontname` variable can be "blue".
-See the variable substitution section for more information.
+Some built-in formats `fontsize`, `fontname`, `forecolor`, `hilitecolor` use a variable in their definition named `%value`.
+This gets replaced with the user selected item such as a `color` value.
+Check the variable substitution section below for details.

 ### Format parameters